Frequently Asked Questions

 5.)
 What are the safety measures in place at your program location?

 The Club regularly practices drills.
 The Club also has secure check in and check out system.
 All staff have walkie-talkies at all times and are trained.
 Adult staff are on site at all times and members are not left alone.
+Additional policies can be found here.

 6.)
 What is the adult-to-child ratio during your program hours?